ArielNov/Intelligent-Interactive-Systems/README.md

 2. Open the folder in Pycharm (or any other IDE)
 3. Install the required packages by running the following commands in the terminal:

+# Install Required Packages

-!pip install wit
+pip install wit
-!pip install PIL
+pip install PIL
-!pip install PyQt5
+pip install PyQt5

 4. Finally, run the `chatbot.py` file
 5. Ensure that all the files and directories are in the same project directory.